schandrase/J-Chem-ed/README.md

 link: https://www.charmm-gui.org/?doc=archive&lib=covid19
 Here we have provided the system file and last 100 ns of the molecular dynamics simulation trajectory.
 All the simulation is performed using open source software; VMD, NAMD and chimera X.

+The simulation data is available in zenodo repository.

-The complete tutorial is available as spike_protein_tutorial.pdf.
+The complete tutorial is available in SI of chemrxiv:

 ****Enjoy thanks****